hyosung11/Launch-School/Courses/journal.md

    * None

 12:43 Sort of on a lunch break.
 The morning went fast as I focused on research for the GitHub Solutions Engineer job interview that is tomorrow.

+## 20211130 목요일

+13:11 Get so good at something that I don't have to interview?
+The screening interview this morning went well, I think.
+I had already been advanced to the next round because of my relationship with Ravi.

+14:26 Discouraged for a moment that I can't seem to figure out a problem that I've seen before.
+I need to sharpen my technical acumen and keep struggling.